ngi-nix/ngi_website_content/blogs/PerlDivingWithNix.md

 The keen-eyed among you will have noticed that there is a bit of trickery happening with the `postPatch` hook.

+Perl has the incredibly unhelpful error command:

+`Warning (mostly harmless): No library found for -lzbar`

-For some reason the propagatedBuildInputs were not being added to the sandbox for the makefile through the use of `NIX_LDFLAGS` but instead had to be added manually by linking them directly.
+For some reason the propagatedBuildInputs were not being added to the sandbox for the makefile through the use of `propagatedBuildInputs` (which adds paths to `NIX_LDFLAGS`) but instead had to be added manually by linking them directly.

 It is unclear to me why this is and perhaps a issue needs to be opened that addresses this.